Artificial diffusion for convective and acoustic low Mach number flows I: Analysis of the modified equations, and application to Roe-type schemes: Conclusions

 Low Mach number flows include a range of applications of scientific and engineering interest.
 Collocated, density based solvers for compressible flow are one method of simulating low Mach number flow, but care must be taken to ensure that the artificial diffusion does not compromise their accuracy in this regime.
 In this paper we have reviewed the behaviour of the artificial diffusion in this class of schemes at low Mach number using the modified equations.
 By considering both the convective and acoustic low Mach number limits, we have shown how three artificial diffusion scalings naturally arise in the entropy variables - one suitable for purely convective flow, one for purely acoustic flow, and one for flow with both convective and acoustic features.
 Single- and multiple-scale asymptotic expansions of the modified equations established the behaviours of each scheme for different flows.
 The convective scaling is compatible with convective flows, but damps out acoustic variations on a very fast timescale.
 The acoustic scaling is compatible with acoustic flows, but will produce spurious pressure waves for convective flow.
 The mixed scaling is compatible with both convective, acoustic, and mixed flow, but has vanishing diffusion on the convective pressure and the acoustic velocity, which may lead to pressure chequerboard modes and acoustic grid-mode instabilities respectively.

-Transforming the artificial diffusion to a Roe-type finite volume scheme in the conserved variables allowed us to compare to a number of existing low Mach number methods.
-Each of these methods matched one of the three scalings, and our analysis agrees with previous theoretical analysis and well-known behaviours of these existing methods.
+Transforming the artificial diffusion to a Roe-type finite volume scheme in the conserved variables enabled us to compare to a number of existing low Mach number methods.
+Each of these methods matched one of the three scalings, and our analysis agrees with previous theoretical analyses and well-known behaviours of these existing methods.
 The convective and mixed scalings conform with previous guidelines for accurate schemes for convective low Mach number flow \cite{dellacherie_analysis_2010,li_mechanism_2013}, but by considering accuracy requirements for both convective and acoustic effects, we were able to explain why there are two possible scalings suitable for the convective limit, and what their relative advantages and disadvantages are.
+The price of the mixed scheme's flexibility is its compromised stability and the additional constraints on the off-diagonal diffusion.
+It is the authors' belief that remedying the stability of this scheme, and in particular whether the off-diagonal terms can be leveraged to achieve this, is the most pertinent open question in this research area.
 Asymptotic expansion of the discrete equations showed that all findings of the continuous analysis apply for the first order Roe-type finite volume scheme, and von Neumann analysis confirmed the stability estimates obtained from the continuous analysis.
 Finally, four numerical examples demonstrated the performance of each diffusion scaling for acoustic, convective and mixed convective-acoustic flow.

 There is a significant body of literature investigating this class of schemes in the limit of vanishing Mach number.
 We have shown that the most important behaviours of this class of schemes at low Mach number can be found and explained in a simple manner using the continuous modified equations in the entropy variables.
 This form can be used to compare schemes and predict their capabilities independently of the specific discretisation, as well as to provide guidelines for the development of novel low-Mach schemes.